 2. Check your school district's policies to determine how long the school district has to respond to your complaint.
-It is usually about one to two weeks.
-If you have not heard back from the district after the required time, reach back out in writing.
+It is usually about 1-2 weeks.
+If you have not heard back from the district after the required

 You can find your school district's policies about the complaint procedure on the district's website, or by googling the name of your district and "Board Policies."
 To the left are some examples.